-\$102,908 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date will be recognized as a reduction of the NOL in the year ending June 30, 2020.
+\$96,554 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date will be recognized as a reduction of the NOL in the year ending June 30, 2021.

-2018 Deferred outflows Deferred linflows Changes in proportion and differences between employer OPEB benefit payments and proportionate Implicit Total deferred Total deferred share of OPEB rate outflows of Changes of inflows of benefit payments subsidy resources assumptions resources 19,133 99,860 118,993 119,275 119,275
+Deferred outflows Deferred inflows Differences between expected and actual Changes in proportion and differences between employer OPEB benefit payments and proportionate share of OPEB Implicit rate Total deferred outflows of Changes of Changes in proportion and differences between employer OPEB benefit payments and proportionate share of OPEB Total deferred inflows of experience benefit payments subsidy resources as s umptions benefit payments resources 4,813 64,963 102,908 172,684 168,446 168,446

-\$99,860 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date was recognized as a reduction of the NOL in the year ended June 30, 2019.
+\$102,908 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date was recognized as a reduction of the NOL in the year ending June 30, 2020.

 Deferred outflows of resources and deferred inflows of resources are calculated at the plan level and are allocated to employers based on their proportionate share.
 Changes in employer proportion, an employer specific deferral, is amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
-The average remaining service life determined as of the beginning of the June 30, 2018 measurement period is 6.4 years.
-The average remaining service life determined as of the beginning of the June 30, 2017 measurement period is 6.7 years.
+The average remaining service life determined as of the beginning of the June 30, 2019 and 2018 measurement periods is 6.4 years.
 Employers are required to recognize pension expense based on their proportionate share of collective OPEB expense plus amortization of employer specific deferrals.